-- First peel the kabocha and cut it roughly into chunks.
+- First peel 400 g Japanese kabocha squash and cut it roughly into chunks.

-- Place in a microwavable bowl or container, add 1-2 tbsp of water and cover it with plastic wrap.
-Pierce the plastic wrap and microwave for 5 minutes on 600w.
-(If the kabocha isn't soft enough, microwave again at 30 second intervals.
-Be careful of steam when removing the plastic wrap.)
+- Place them in a microwavable bowl, sprinkle with 1-2 tbsp water and cover with plastic wrap.
+Pierce the plastic wrap a few times and microwave for 5 minutes on 600w.

-- Mash the kabocha with a potato masher until smooth and no lumps remain.
+- Mash the kabocha with a potato masher until smooth and lump-free.

-- Add 1 tsp ketchup, 1 tsp soy sauce, 1 pinch nutmeg, ¼ tsp salt, ¼ tsp pepper and 2 tbsp of meltable grated cheese to the bowl.
-Mix well until the condiments are well incorporated into the kabocha, the cheese will melt into the mixture.
+- While the kabocha is still warm, add 1 tsp ketchup, 1 tsp soy sauce, 1 pinch nutmeg, ¼ tsp salt, ¼ tsp pepper and 2 tbsp grated cheese to the bowl.
+Mix well until the condiments are well incorporated, the cheese should melt into the mixture.

-- Add ½ tbsp of plain flour and mix well.
-Once incorporated, lower the heat to low and add 50ml of whole milk.
-Stir continuously.
+- Add ½ tbsp all-purpose flour and mix well.
+Once incorporated, reduce the heat to low and add 50 ml whole milk while stirring continuously.

 - When the mixture starts to thicken, add the seasoned kabocha and mix everything together in the pan.

 - Remove the pan from the heat and transfer the filling to a wide container.
-Allow to cool and then store in the refrigerator for 20-30 mins.
+Leave to cool and once cool to the touch, cover and store in the refrigerator for 20-30 mins.